-Table DF 5.Credit Risk Mitigation: Disclosures for Standardized Approaches
+Table DF 5.
+Credit Risk Mitigation: Disclosures for Standardized Approaches

-Policies and processes for, and an indication of the extent to which the bank makes use of, on-and off-balance sheet netting:
+- a.
+The general qualitative disclosure requirement with respect to credit risk mitigation including: - a) Policies and processes for, and an indication of the extent to which the bank makes use of, on- and off-balance sheet netting: - Policies and processes for collateral valuation and management: